 The greater New London area has a large amount of suburban park settings for bird habitat.
 Monitoring results from researchers and local volunteers were obtained for the following events:

-Wood Duck nest box monitoring and installation of new boxes.
+Wood Duck nest box monitoring at Mosquito Hill Nature Center and Hatten Park.

 Bluebird nesting box trail monitoring at MHNC (citizen-based monitoring)